Strawberry lemonade cake with soft lemon sponge layers, strawberry filling, and a fresh lemon mascarpone cream, finished with a light lemon curd drip.

 Lemon Cake

-- Preheat the oven to 165°C (325°F) and line three 15 cm (6 inch) cake pans with parchment paper.
+- Preheat the oven to 165°C / 325°F and line three 15 cm / 6-inch cake pans with parchment paper.

-- In another large bowl, place the softened butter with the powdered sugar and lemon zest, then beat with an electric mixer at medium speed for about 2-3 minutes until creamy.
+- In a large bowl, beat the softened butter with powdered sugar and lemon zest for 2–3 minutes until creamy.

-Strawberry filling
+Strawberry Filling

-Swiss Strawberry Buttercream:
+Swiss Strawberry Buttercream

 Lemon Mascarpone Frosting

-Lemon drip
+Lemon Drip

 Notes